Chinese tourists brave scorching heat to see 'Flaming Mountains'

 On Sunday, a remote township in the Turpan Depression registered a maximum temperature of 52.2C, smashing China's national record of 50.3C that was also set in the basin in 2015.

-On that day, the oasis city of Turpan west of the Flaming Mountains recorded temperatures at 31 local weather stations above 45C, with the maximum at five of them breaking above 50C, according to state media on Wednesday.
+On that day, the oasis city of Turpan west of the Flaming Mountains recorded temperatures of more than 45C at 31 local weather stations, with five of them breaking above 50C, according to state media on Wednesday.

 Farmers in Xinjiang, one of the world's biggest producers of cotton, have been told to step up watering and irrigation to prevent their crops from withering in the scorching sun.

-On Tuesday, Beijing logged its 27th day of temperatures of more than 35C, setting a new record for the most number of high-temperature days in a year.
-The Chinese capital's previous record was 26 days, set in 2000.
+On Wednesday, Beijing logged its 28th day of temperatures of more than 35C, setting a new record for the most number of high-temperature days in a year, a milestone that was last broken just a day earlier.

-The sweltering heat is occurring as envoys from China and the United States - the world's largest greenhouse gas emitters - have been holding intense, marathon talks in Beijing this week on fighting climate change.
+As the sweltering heat baked the country's north and northwest, China and the United States - the world's largest greenhouse gas emitters - have been holding intense, marathon talks in Beijing this week on fighting climate change.

+U.S. climate envoy John Kerry said on Tuesday that climate change was a global issue - "a threat to all of humankind."

 (Reporting by Ryan Woo; Editing by Christian Schmollinger)